 - Rentals Available?
 Yes, offsite at SouthWest Paddlesports

 Spring Creek is a peaceful, wooded creek area that is popular with locals allows for paddlers and kayakers when the water levels are high enough.
 Along Spring Creek, you can find several parks, forests, and even some wildlife.
-You can launch your kayak at Pundt Park, a beautiful green area located along Spring Creek (read this article for more information on the different launch sites).
+You can launch your kayak at Pundt Park, a beautiful green area located along Spring Creek.
 It flows into the San Jacinto River, which ultimately flows into nearby Lake Houston.

 If you need to rent a kayak, you can get one nearby at SouthWest Paddlesports.
 They offer daily rental rates and can provide car transport racks as well.